apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 * pluginname\_modules\_worker

     - Input is the branch and the test being run.
 This should call `modules_workers` with the generic parts to run that test on the build system.
-For example, if it is convention to use 'test' to trigger 'unit' tests, then `module_workers` should be called with 'test' appended onto its normal parameters.
+For example, if it is convention to use 'test' to trigger 'unit' tests, then `modules_workers` should be called with 'test' appended onto its normal parameters.

 * pluginname\_builtin_personality\_modules